 When to increase it?

 Security: you store that money at home in a place you can be reasonably sure no one will find it when searching in a hurry.
-It doesn’t have to be a safe, but it should not be visible either.
+It doesn’t have to be in the safe, but it should not be visible either.
 If other people have access to your home without you being there, then make sure you lock your money away.

 Never spend your money before you have earned it. ~ Thomas Jefferson

-Before you continue eliminate student loan, credit card debt, or any other high interest loans you may have.
+Before you continue, eliminate student loan, credit card debt, or any other high-interest loans you may have.

 The main reason you don’t want to keep more money in that account is the inflation will nibble away at it.
 So, the amount should be as low as possible to make you feel safe.
 Maybe 2 months is a minimum.